Skip to main content

 • Significance threshold: minimum 274 prospects processed per configuration before validating or invalidating a channel

-These metrics enable continuous optimization of the 222 signal configurations and help identify the best-performing combinations for each industry.
+These metrics support continuous optimization across signal configurations and help identify which combinations perform best by industry.

 Frequently Asked Questions